 Lecture times: Monday - Friday, 3rd period.
 Practicals: Wednesday and Friday, 14h00 - 17h00.
-DP requirements: Attendance and completion of practicals, tests and tutorial exercises, and at least
+DP requirements: Attendance and completion of practicals, tests and tutorial exercises, and at least 50% for the class record.

-Assessment: Class record (comprising tests, writing project and practicals) counts 50% and two 3hour examinations written in November count 50% towards the final mark.
+Assessment: Class record (comprising tests, writing project and practicals) counts 50% and two 3-hour examinations written in November count 50% towards the final mark.
 A subminimum of 45% is required in the final examination.